Navigating Workplace Accommodations for ADHD & Autism (Without Burning Out Trying)

 Struggling with inconsistent ADHD symptoms?
 Learn why ADHD isn't like a broken leg; and how occupational therapy can help adults in Ontario (and across Canada) build and use the ADHD tools they need to thrive.

-ADHD Psychotherapy in Ontario: Why Working with a Neurodivergent-Affirming Therapist Can Make a Real Difference for Late-Diagnosed Adults
+ADHD Therapy: Why Working with a Neurodivergent-Affirming Therapist Can Make a Real Difference for Late-Diagnosed Adults

 ADHD Procrastination Tools That Actually Work: Why Chunking Helps (and When It Doesn’t)